pytorch-brazil-rs/intro-to-pytorch/README.md

 * **Part 6:** How to save and load trained models
 * **Part 7:** Load image data with torchvision, also data augmentation
 * **Part 8:** Use transfer learning to train a state-of-the-art image classifier for dogs and cats

+## Actual Step (@marcionicolau)

+- [X] Introduction to PyTorch and using tensors
+- [X] Building fully-connected neural networks with PyTorch
+- [X] How to train a fully-connected network with backpropagation on MNIST
+- [ ] Exercise - train a neural network on Fashion-MNIST
+- [ ] Using a trained network for making predictions and validating networks
+- [ ] How to save and load trained models
+- [ ] Load image data with torchvision, also data augmentation
+- [ ] Use transfer learning to train a state-of-the-art image classifier for dogs and cats